 The compact dimensions of the elements (maximum length up to 4.5 m) enable their storage within a building, while sandwich panels themselves may be stored in their packaging and placed in stacks.
 The minimum requirement for storage area, as well as the absence of hoisting mechanisms on site enable quick and convenient assembly in small areas.

 If a sandwich panel building is used as a temporary structure, it may be installed onto a hard even surface (asphalt or crushed stone base) with water drainage along the perimeter but without a separate foundation.

 The construction of capital buildings requires a foundation to increase the stability and the installation of engineering services, as well as to increase the life of structures.
-Depending on geological conditions, the base can be a a monolithic or blockwork striped foundation, post footing, slabs or piles.
+Depending on geological conditions, the base can be a slabs (1) monolithic or blockwork striped foundation (2), post footing (3) or piles (4).

 To ensure a closed heating circuit, 120-200 mm thick PIR core sandwich panels are used as the flooring base.

 The finished flooring is laid on an OSB or veneer base.
 In this case, it is possible to insert engineering services within flooring structures.